International companies have a particular interest in

-Success requires a lot of patience, understanding cultural differences and ways of conducting business, as culture strongly influences how people perceive, communicate, and act.
+Success requires a lot of patience and understanding of cultural differences and ways of conducting business, as culture strongly influences how people perceive, communicate, and act.

-↳ One such case was Enron’s huge, $3 billion investment in liquefied natural gas power plant project in India:
+↳ One such case was Enron’s massive, $3 billion investment in liquefied natural gas power plant project in India:

 - Begun in 1992, the Dabhol power plant in Maharashtra state was to generate a fifth of India’s electricity.

-- However, endless disputes between Enron’s subsidiary, Dabhol Power Company and the Maharashtra state government over terms of the deal went so wrong that the deal collapsed.
+- However, endless disputes between Enron’s subsidiary, Dabhol Power Company, and the Maharashtra state government over the deal’s terms went so wrong that the deal collapsed.

-- As the Indian side mistrusted the speed of negotiating process imposed by Americans.
+- The Indian side mistrusted the speed of negotiating process imposed by the Americans.

-Cultural differences in local markets may define many aspects of negotiations
+Local markets’ cultural differences may define many aspects of negotiations

-So, for North Americans, a goal in negotiations is quickly concluding a contract → while only a minority of Indian executives would have a similar view,
+So, for North Americans, a negotiation goal is quickly concluding a contract, → while only a minority of Indian executives would have a similar view,

-⤷ valuing more establishing a trustful business relationship, as characteristic for high-context cultures.
+⤷ valuing establishing a trustful business relationship as characteristic of high-context cultures.

-While Japanese businessmen claim that they approach negotiations as a win-win process → among Spanish executives few would agree to that.
+While Japanese businessmen claim that they approach negotiations as a win-win process → among Spanish executives, few would agree with that.

 There are other subtle examples of cultural variations that influence the atmosphere of negotiations,